 Crack, a concentrated form of cocaine, is very dangerous for a variety of reasons.
 Because it is generally smoked, the rapid absorption into the lungs moves the drug to the brain in a matter of seconds, giving the user a quick and intense high.

 However, this overwhelming, euphoric rush is accompanied by a high risk of overdose and poisoning which can lead to serious health complications and even death.
 The high from crack dissipates after just a few minutes and leaves the user with feelings of intense depression and the urge for yet another dose of crack.
 Because this cycle of highs and lows is so fast and intense, crack addiction has the ability to set in faster than almost any other drug.

 Crack (and cocaine, from which crack is derived) comes with many physical dangers that can cause serious injury or even death.
 Some of the physical risks of crack abuse and drug addiction include stroke, increased blood pressure, heart attack, a heightened risk of contracting HIV/AIDS or hepatitis C, and even death.

 Crack cocaine doesn’t just affect users physically; it also affects them psychologically.
-A powerfully addictive substance, crack cocaine can affect people psychologically in the following ways:
+Because cocaine is a powerfully addictive substance, crack cocaine can lead to the following effects: